Bob Kaufman: Poetry

-According to George Fragopoulis, in his article "Singing the Silent Songs":"It is generative to consider Kaufman's silence as a kind of poetic project in and of itself, a gesture meant to interrogate the lyric's possibilities of reimagining our relationships with the world.
+According to George Fragopoulis, in his article "Singing the Silent Songs": "It is generative to consider Kaufman's silence as a kind of poetic project in and of itself, a gesture meant to interrogate the lyric's possibilities of reimagining our relationships with the world.
 The history of modern poetry cannot be told without including those poets (Rimbaud, Paul Valéry, Laura (Riding) Jackson, Robert Duncan, George Oppen) who renounced poetry." (p.
 152).

 Personal life

 In 1944, Kaufman married Ida Berrocal.
 They had one daughter, Antoinette Victoria Marie (Nagle), born in New York City in 1945 (died 2008).

-He married Eileen Singe (1922–2015) in 1958; they had one child, Parker, named for Charlie Parker.
+He married Eileen Singe (1922–2015) in 1958; they had one child, Parker.

-He died aged 60 in 1986 from emphysema and cirrhosis in San Francisco.